oflatt/coingremlins/player/README.txt

  play_random  # a player
  play_greedy  # a player
  game.rhm     # the game driver
- pict.rhtm    # a game visualizer
+ slide.rhtm   # a game visualizer

 The "game.rhm" program takes player executables as arguments.
 For example,